lhayne/differentiable-unit-masks-tensorflow/README.md

               class_weight={0:class_0_weight,1:class_1_weight})
 ```

-The accuracy of the module is 98% and only contains 122 units.
+The accuracy of the module is 99% and only contains about 100 units, a fourth as many as the original network.